 - Juice of ¼ lemon

 - Salt & freshly ground black pepper

-Make the marinade in advance – at least and hour or the day before.
+- Make the marinade in advance – at least an hour or the day before.
 Mix all the marinade ingredients together (except the lemon if you are making this the day before).
-Place in a ziploc bag with the meat cubes and mix everything together well.
+Place in a Ziploc bag with the meat cubes and mix everything together well.
 Store in the fridge if you are making the day before.
-When you are ready add the lemon juice.
+When you are ready to add the lemon juice.